-- evidence of motivation for and understanding of the proposed area of study
+- evidence of motivation for and understanding of the proposed area of study;

-- your reasons for applying
+- your reasons for applying;

-- the ability to present a reasoned case in English
+- the ability to present a reasoned case in English;

-- capacity for sustained and intense work
+- capacity for sustained and intense work; and

 - reasoning ability.

-Two essays of 2,500 words each
+Two essays of a maximum of 2,500 words each

 Academic essays or other writing samples, written in English, are required.
 These can be undergraduate essays or excerpts from a longer work such as chapters from a dissertation, in which case they should be prefaced by a note which puts them in context.

-The written work should relate directly to archaeological science.
+If possible, please ensure that the word count is clearly displayed on the document.
 The word count does not need to include any bibliography or brief footnotes.